Decrypto

 Decrypto is a 2018 espionage-themed party game designed by Thomas Dagenais-Lespérance and published by Le Scorpion Masque in which two teams of players attempt to decode three-digit codes using clues about secret numbered words and determine the secret words of the opposing team.

-An expansion, Decrypto Laser Drive, was released in 2019.

 Gameplay

 Two teams of players each draw a set of four cards showing a selection of secret words, called "keywords", which are numbered from one to four.
 In each round, a member of each team assumes the role of Encryptor and attempts to help their team guess a three-digit number code without the opposing team intercepting the code by giving clues referring to their team's keywords with the corresponding numbers.

 Before the Encryptor's team can guess the code, the opposing team has a chance to do so following the first round.
 If the intercepting team succeeds in guessing the other team's code, they win an Interception Token.
 If a team manages to win two Interception Tokens, that team wins.
 Following this, the Encryptor's team can attempt to guess the code.
 If a team isn't able to guess the code given by their own Encryptor, they receive a Miscommunication Token.
 If a team manages to win two Miscommunication Tokens, that team loses.
 Otherwise, the game continues until one of these two win conditions is met.

 In the event of a tie, each team says the four words they think are the opposing team's keywords.
 The team with the most correct guesses is the winner.